nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 The three latter types designated a variable operand (with three different types of VM variables), `IS_CONST` denotes a constant operand (`5` or `"string"` or even `[1, 2, 3]`), while `IS_UNUSED` denotes an operand that is either actually unused, or which is used as a 32-bit numeric value (an "immediate", in assembly jargon).
-For example jump instructions will store the jump target in an `UNUSED` operand.
+Jump instructions for example will store the jump target in an `UNUSED` operand.

 ### Obtaining opcode dumps